-Table 3 shows the risk of development of prediabetes based on changing in metabolic/obesity phenotypes during the follow-up.
-Transforming from each phenotype at baseline to MHNW or MHO was not significantly related to the risk of prediabetes incidence, whereas transforming from each phenotype to MUO was significantly associated with increased risk of prediabetes compared with stable MHNW.
-In spite of no significant increment in the risk of prediabetes by transforming from MHNW and MHO to MUNW, stable MUNW was associated with a significantly higher risk for the affecting by prediabetes (HR: 5.22, 95%CI: 1.53, 17.86; P < 0.0001).
+Table 3 shows the risk of developing prediabetes based on changing metabolic/obesity phenotypes during the follow-up.
+Transforming from each phenotype at baseline to MHNW or MHO was not significantly related to the risk of prediabetes incidence, whereas transforming from each phenotype to MUO was significantly associated with an increased risk of prediabetes compared with stable MHNW.
+Although there was no significant increment in the risk of prediabetes by transforming from MHNW and MHO to MUNW, stable MUNW was associated with a significantly higher risk for developing prediabetes (HR: 5.22, 95%CI: 1.53, 17.86; P < 0.0001).

 DISCUSSION

-In this prospective cohort study on the immediate family of patients with DM2, we found that MHO was the most prevalent metabolic/obesity phenotype in this population.
-Although the risk of prediabetes increased in all individuals who were MUNW, MHO and MUO at baseline, MUNW had the greatest risk compared with other phenotypes.
-Moreover, transition from each phenotype into MUO and stable MUNW were associated with significant increased risk of prediabetes at the end of follow-up.
-In the stratified analysis by sex, the effect of metabolic/obesity phenotype on prediabetes incidence was significant in females, but not males, and in line with the findings in the whole population, the greatest risk was found in MUNW category.
-In the whole population and women, metabolic status was a stronger predictor of prediabetes incidence rather than obesity status.
+In this prospective cohort study on the immediate family of patients with T2DM, we found that MHO was the most prevalent metabolic/obesity phenotype in this population.
+Although the risk of prediabetes increased in all individuals who were MUNW, MHO and MUO at baseline, individuals in the MUNW group had the greatest risk compared with other phenotypes.
+Moreover, transition from any phenotype into MUO and stable MUNW were associated with significantly increased risk of prediabetes by the end of follow-up.
+In the stratified analysis by sex, the effect of metabolic/obesity phenotype on prediabetes incidence was significant in females but not males and in line with the findings in the whole population, as the greatest risk was found in MUNW category.
+In the whole population and women, metabolic status was a strong predictor for prediabetes incidence rather than obesity status.

-So far, several studies have examined the effect of metabolic/obesity phenotypes on diabetes incidence.
-Wang et al[11] in a 6-yr follow-up study among Chinese found that MUNW, MHO and MUO were at increased risk for developing T2DM.
-They also observed that transition from MHO category at baseline into MUO category at the end of follow-up was associated with increased risk of T2DM in comparison with stable MHNW, but not in comparison with stable MHO.
-On the other hand, obesity at baseline regardless of changes in metabolic status has increased the risk of incident T2DM.
-Nevertheless, in MUNW, transformation to MHNW was not associated with increased risk of T2DM compared with stable MHNW[11].
+Thus far, several studies have examined the effect of metabolic/obesity phenotypes on diabetes incidence.
+In a 6-yr follow-up study among Chinese, Wang et al[11] found that MUNW, MHO and MUO were at increased risk for developing T2DM.
+They also observed that transition from the MHO category at baseline into the MUO category at the end of follow-up was associated with an increased risk of T2DM compared to stable MHNW, but not compared to stable MHO.
+On the other hand, obesity at baseline, regardless of changes in metabolic status, increased the risk of incident T2DM.
+Nevertheless, in MUNW, transformation to MHNW was not associated with an increased risk of T2DM compared with stable MHNW[11].
 Similar results were found in a 10-year follow-up study among Korean subjects[10].
-They found that MUNW and MUO were at higher risk for developing diabetes and cardiovascular diseases compared with MHNW subjects, whilst the association in MHO was statistically significant only in younger individuals.
-Compared with stable MHNW, those with persistent MHO had higher risk of incident T2DM after 10 years follow-up[10].
-In our earlier study, we found that regardless of BMI, metabolically unhealthy subjects were more subjected to developing T2DM.
-In spite of increased risk of T2DM in MHO, it was considerably lower than MUO suggesting that metabolic abnormality is a more relevant risk factor for developing T2DM than obesity[12].
-This finding is consistent with results of the present study showing that metabolically unhealthy subjects, even those with normal weight, are more likely to develop prediabetes compared with metabolically healthy counterparts.
-Further analysis according to changes in metabolic/obesity phenotypes also confirmed that metabolic health status is a better predictor of prediabetes incidence rather than BMI status.
-We observed that transition from MUNW or MUO into metabolically healthy status regardless of changes in BMI was not associated with increased risk of prediabetes incidence.
+They found that MUNW and MUO were at higher risk for developing diabetes and cardiovascular diseases compared to MHNW subjects, whilst the association in MHO was statistically significant only in younger individuals.
+Compared to stable MHNW, those with persistent MHO had a higher risk of incident T2DM after ten years follow-up[10].
+In our earlier study, we found that regardless of BMI, metabolically unhealthy subjects were more likely to develop T2DM.
+In spite of an increased risk of T2DM in MHO, it was considerably lower than MUO, suggesting that metabolic abnormality is a more relevant risk factor for developing T2DM than obesity[12].
+This finding is consistent with results of the present study showing that metabolically unhealthy subjects, even those with normal weight, are more likely to develop prediabetes compared to metabolically healthy counterparts.
+Further analysis according to changes in metabolic/obesity phenotypes also confirmed that metabolic health status is a better predictor of prediabetes incidence than BMI status.
+We observed that transition from MUNW or MUO into metabolically healthy status, regardless of changes in BMI, was not associated with an increased risk of prediabetes incidence.
 However, in participants with baseline metabolically healthy status, risk of prediabetes only increased when they were affected by both metabolic abnormality and obesity during the follow-up period.